IbrahimRumani/product-collection-widget/readme.txt

 == Additional Information ==

 This plugin was created with the help of ChatGPT-4.
+The plugin just simply uses the standard WooCommerce shortcode to display products based on your selection and hence will never impact performance.
+You can call this a WooCommerce shortcode GUI.
 For additional information or queries, please reach out to support@infobahn.io